The American Breed: History

-On January 20, 1967, a freak snow storm that dumped twenty inches on Chicago changed the fate of Gary & The Knight Lites when Kenny Myers, former Senior Vice President of Mercury Records, found himself stranded and met with Producer Bill Traut in his studio at Universal Recording.
+On January 20, 1967 a freak snow storm that dumped twenty inches on Chicago changed the fate of Gary & The Knight Lites when Kenny Myers, former Senior Vice President of Mercury Records, found himself stranded and met with Producer Bill Traut in his studio at Universal Recording.
 After Traut played Meyers some of the band's tapes, Meyers was impressed enough to sign them to his new record label, Acta (a subsidiary of Dot Records, itself owned by Paramount Pictures, whose record holdings later evolved into the Famous Music Group) and suggested they change their name.
 "They told us Gary and the Knight Lites sounded a little dated", Loizzo told Chicago Tribune in 1994.
 "So we put a bunch of names in a hat and pulled out American Breed".
-The band's first single was "Ï Don't Think You Know Me", written by Carole King and Gerry Goffin.
+The band's first single was "I Don't Think You Know Me", written by Carole King and Gerry Goffin.

 The American Breed enjoyed its greatest success in 1967 and 1968, when five of their singles reached the charts.
 The first to chart was "Step Out of Your Mind", which reached No. 24 in Billboard Hot 100 in July 1967.
 The success allowed the group, originally signed for singles, to make albums and quit their daytime gigs to pursue music full-time.
 The band's biggest success was "Bend Me, Shape Me", which reached No. 5 on the U.S. Billboard Hot 100 chart in 1968.
-The song, written by Scott English and Larry Weiss, had previously been recorded by an all-female band known as the Models and had been a hit on the UK Singles Chart for the British group Amen Corner.
+The song, written by Scott English and Larry Weiss, had previously been recorded by an all-female band known as the Models and was also a hit on the UK Singles Chart for the British group Amen Corner.
 It had also been recorded by The Outsiders after they had reached the top ten with "Time Won't Let Me" in 1966.
 Contributing to the success of the American Breed's version of "Bend Me, Shape Me" was the arrangement of the song by the band's record producer, Bill Traut, who added horns among other changes.
 The group also appeared on the 16 December 1967 episode of the television show American Bandstand, along with Pink Floyd.
 The song sold over one million copies and was awarded a gold disc.
 The song also peaked at No. 24 in the UK Singles Chart, and No. 9 in the German charts.
 Other hit songs included "Green Light".